 In this article about the lupus VA rating:

-VA disability for Lupus
+VA disability for lupus

 Veterans may be at a higher risk of developing lupus due to increased exposure to environmental contaminants, chemicals, ultraviolet light, and high stress that can weaken the body’s immune system.
 However, the cause of lupus in most cases is unknown.